-Barkerville Historic Town and Park: Barkerville is a provincially owned Heritage property and designated historic park, and a Government of Canada National Historic Site.
-It is located approximately 8 km southeast of the Mine Site Complex.
+Barkerville Historic Town and Park: Barkerville is a provincially owned heritage property and designated historic park and a National Historic Site.
+It is located approximately 1.5 km from the Bonanza Ledge Site access road (A Road).
 In addition, two other National Historic Sites of Canada are located within Barkerville: the Cariboo Wagon Road, built to transport supplies during the gold rush, and the Chee Kung Tong building, an important community building for Chinese workers living in Barkerville during the gold rush.
-A non-profit organization, the Barkerville Heritage Trust operates and manages Barkerville on behalf of the B.C.
+A nonprofit organization, the Barkerville Heritage Trust operates and manages Barkerville on behalf of the B.C.
 Government.
-While the park offers visitors accommodations (three bed and breakfasts and four cottages within Barkerville, as well as three
+While the park offers visitors accommodations (three bed and breakfasts and four cottages within Barkerville, as well as three campgrounds), no one lives year-round in Barkerville.